Department of Chemistry, VNIT

 Sr. No.Awards

-11Idea Selcted in Grand Tomato Challenge by Ministry Of Education, 16 May 2024.
-Received funding of 2.80 Lakhs
+12Idea Selcted in Grand Tomato Challenge by Ministry Of Education, 16 May 2024.
+Received funding of 2.80 Lakhs. submitted idea amonst top 10 ideas out of 1376 ideas

 Sr. No.TitleFunding AgencyRoleYearAmount (in Lakhs INR)